ncnp-cpsy/SimulatingDevelopmentalDiversity/README.md

 # PV-RNN

+The simulation experiments of flexibility task using PV-RNN model.

 ## How to run.

 ```
 python main.py
 ```

-If you use job scheduler such as PBS, use below:
+If you use job scheduler, such as PBS, use below:

 ```
 qsub ./pbs_script.sh